Boundary mutual information in double holography: Introduction

 For a simple connected region $\bm{A}$, the corresponding RT surface can be numerically constructed as a two-dimensional non-uniform extremal surface, by solving a system of partial differential equations in appropriately chosen coordinates \cite{Liu:2023ggg}.
 This method offers a concrete characterization of the entanglement entropy associated with a single region $\bm{A}$ on $\partial\mathcal{B}$.
 In the semi-classical limit, the entanglement entropy of the boundary region $\bm{A}$ in $d=3$ is found to contain a leading contribution with linear divergence and a subleading term with logarithmic divergence.
 Remarkably, this expression corresponds to the area of the classical extremal surface $\Gamma_{\bm{A}}$ in the bulk and admits two physically equivalent interpretations.
 From the brane perspective, the leading divergence in the entanglement entropy arises from the linear-law contribution associated with the entanglement between the brane CFT and the bath CFT, while the subleading divergence encodes the geometric contribution from the QES $\gamma_{\bm{A}}$ localized on the brane.
 From the boundary perspective, the leading divergence reflects the volume-law entanglement between $\bm{A}$ and the bath $\partial$, whereas the subleading divergence arises from the entanglement between $\bm{A}$ and the rest of the boundary $\partial\mathcal{B}$.

 For multiple disconnected regions, an analogous formula has not yet been established, despite its importance for studying quantum information measures such as $n$-partite information.
-In this work, we begin with the simplest case — BMI.
-Our goals are twofold: first, to analyze how BMI varies with the size of subregions; and second, to investigate the impact of quantum field entanglement on the brane on the holographic BMI.
+In this work, we begin with the simplest case — BMI.\footnote{{Though our present study focuses on the bipartite configuration as the simplest illustrative example, the Surface Evolver approach used in this paper can be straightforwardly applied to higher multipartite configurations without any limitations.}} Our goals are twofold: first, to analyze how BMI varies with the size of subregions; and second, to investigate the impact of quantum field entanglement on the brane on the holographic BMI.
 In this scenario, however, the aforementioned method becomes inadequate due to the difficulty in identifying a coordinate system capable of capturing disjoint configurations.
 To further investigate this mixed state entanglement of quantum fields on the brane, we adopt a shape optimization method using the Surface Evolver \cite{brakke1992surface,evolverlink}, a numerical tool widely used in material science for minimizing surface energy via gradient descent techniques.
 This method constructs minimal surfaces by iteratively evolving an initial surface toward its area-minimizing configuration.
 It has been successfully applied in holographic settings \cite{Fonda:2014cca,Fonda:2015nma,Seminara:2017hhh,Seminara:2018pmr,Cavini:2019wyb}, making it well-suited for analyzing entanglement structures.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:2}, we introduce the doubly holographic setup.
 We begin by presenting three equivalent perspectives for the gravitational background with a single Planck brane.
 Subsequently, we describe three corresponding perspectives for entanglement entropy and BMI.
 Finally, we examine the universality of holographic entanglement entropy and BMI within the framework of double holography, particularly in the semiclassical gravity limit.